Saturday, December 26, 2020

 HeroQuest is one of those ST games I've seen mentioned many times yet, somehow I've never bothered with it.
 That's probably because it's a board game and I'm not exactly a fan of those (except Monopoly!).
 The ST adaptation is modelled on that turn-based board game and retains a similar look using an isometric perspective.
 So, having never experienced Hero Quest, I attacked it with a fresh pair of eyes not knowing what wonders to expect.

 Our adventure takes place in Morcar's castle.
 He's an evil wizard with an army of monsters: Orcs, Zombies, Mummys, Goblins, etc. Thankfully, four valiant warriors have signed up for 13 torturous quests in order to defeat him.
-That means plunging the castle's depths to battle all kinds of monsters, avoiding hidden traps, and grabbing loot or anything else which might heed the journey.
+That means plunging the castle's depths to battle all kinds of monsters, avoiding hidden traps, and grabbing loot or anything else that might heed the journey.
 Let's be honest, whatever the story, I'm in.
 Now, where did I put my sword?

 Okay, before we begin, I think we need to see a couple of screenshots.
 What glorious isometric graphics...